JustinTan-1/BuckshotRoulette/README.md

 - Transistor

 # Notes
 Do not make any connection to digital A0 as it powers the random seed.
-Message me on Discord justintan_1 for detailed instructions on how to build.
 All credit goes to Mike Klubnika for the original game